stuartellis/stuartellis-site-hugo/content/articles/vnc-on-linux.md

 To start a VNC desktop on a remote system, use an SSH client to execute vncserver on the remote system.
-The OpenSSH software automatically installed on Linux, Mac OS X, and other UNIX-like systems provides the ssh client.
+The OpenSSH software automatically installed on Linux, macOS, and other UNIX-like systems provides the ssh client.
 As an example, this command uses ssh runs vncserver on the system *server.example.com*, as the user *username*: